Skateside/wcag/WCAG.md

 We can get **Checked** by having client-side and server-side validation.

+## 4 Robust

+Content must be robust enough to be interpreted by a wide variety of user agents and assistive technologies.

 ### 4.1 Compatible

 Maximise compatibility with current/future user agents and assistive technologies.